About the School Committee

 The committee is comprised of five members that are elected by the voting residents of Medfield for 3 year terms.
-The committee meets on Monday evenings twice a month.
+The committee meets on Thursday evenings.
 You can find the dates for our meetings at the Calendars link on the left.
 We encourage residents to attend our meetings to stay informed on the issues.
 If you would like to get on our agenda for a specific topic, you may do so by contacting the Superintendent’s Office.
-Our meetings are broadcast live on Cable 8 and are re-broadcasted on Thursday evenings.

 The primary role of the school committee is to establish and periodically review educational goals and policies for the schools in the district and be sure they are consistent with the requirements of the law and statewide goals and standards established by the Board of Education.